-This section realtes to air operations over the mainland of SE Asia and Indian Ocean, and continued until 15 August 1945.
+This section relates to air operations over the mainland of SE Asia and the Indian Ocean, which continued until 15 August 1945.
 Operations eastward are addressed in a separate section 'Air War SW Pacific'.

-Australian pilots and aircraft did maintain a critical air link from Australia to the UK, via Ceylon (now Sri Lanka) 1943 after the route was originally cut by the Japanese in 1942.
+Australian pilots and aircraft did maintain a critical air link from Australia to the UK, via Ceylon (now Sri Lanka) from 1943 after the route was originally cut by the Japanese in 1942.
 This was done by flying mainly Consolidated PBY Catalina aircraft from Nedlands in WA to Colombo in Ceylon (now Sri Lanka) via the Cocos Islands, almost entirely over water.
 Passengers were awarded "The Order of the Double Sunrise" because they would see two sunrises during the journey.